 John Doucette has a bit part as the unfortunate ‘criminal’ hanged by the vigilantes from a beam protruding from their building.
 The hanging is well done in a gruesome off-stage way: we see Joel’s foot on the beam and it slips off when the beam suddenly moves.

-The director was Robert Parrish (left) and he had some good touches, such as Joel examining a portrait of Yvonne in the saloon using a shot glass as a telescope.
+The director was Robert Parrish (left) who had started as an actor (he was in City Lights and All Quiet on the Western Front) and then worked as a sound man for John Ford, for example on Stagecoach.
+In 1947 as an editor he won an Academy award for Body and Soul.
+He moved to directing in the early 50s and did two fine Westerns, Saddle the Wind and The Wonderful Country.
+He is also co-credited as director with Nicholas Ray on The Lusty Men (he directed the picture when Ray fell ill).
+He was a thoughtful and talented film maker.
+He had some good touches too, such as Joel examining a portrait of Yvonne in the saloon using a shot glass as a telescope.
 Rick and Addy ride out along the coast in a buggy in the moonlight, with distant crashing Freudian surf.
-And I loved the scene in a saloon which is a converted ship, run by the formidable Sadie (Florence Bates, splendid) in a John Ford-style eyepatch.
+And I loved the scene in a saloon which is a converted ship, run by the formidable Sadie (Florence Bates, splendid) in a Raoul Walsh-style eyepatch.
 She slips men mickey finns and sells them to ship captains for 300 dollars.
+Not very polite when you think about it.
 She nearly does that to Shorty but Rick rescues him.

 Yvonne pulls a derringer on the bad guy